abhilashmathew/GSIV20_Abhilash_Mathew/README.md

 # Context and goal

 I have done this application for an interview.
 This application fetchs list of movies from https://www.themoviedb.org/ API.
-This app is made to be simple and may help people knowing React & Redux to get into creating mobile apps.
 It's made with React Native, coupled with some extra nice packages to handle routing, dataflow and UI elements.
+Redx has be used for state management.

 ## Main technologies used